record a program (or attach to a running one with --pid)

 stax wait --for-samples 10000 # block until data lands

-stax top -n 10 --sort self # hottest leaf functions
+stax top -n 10 --sort self # hottest leaf functions or target spans

 stax annotate 'mycrate::hot_fn' # per-instruction sample counts